matteobortolazzo/its-devops-resources/README.md

   - Don't use the latest technology just because it's new.
 Use it because it's better.
   - You don't need NoSQL, Microservices, or Kubernetes if you don't have a problem that needs them.
   - [YouTube - Microservices](https://youtu.be/y8OnoxKotPQ?si=HBQx4jfZYX32jQNg)
+- **Work iteratively**: Don't try to build everything at once.
+Build small parts and iterate on them.
 - **Security**: Always think about security.
 Data leaks and downtime are expesive, very.
 - **Documentation**: Document your code, your projects, your decisions.
 It will help you and your team.
   - Code sometimes can self-document, but it's not always the case.